sashadt/docs/docs/demos.md

 Running Demo Applications
 =================================

-DataTorrent RTS includes a number of demo applications and they are available for import from the **AppHub** section of the DataTorrent management console.
+DataTorrent RTS includes a number of demo applications and they are available for import from the **AppFactory** section of the DataTorrent management console.

 Importing Demo Applications
 --------------------------------------------------------------------------------

-1. Navigate to **AppHub** section of the DataTorrent console.
+1. Navigate to **AppFactory** section of the DataTorrent console.
 2. Select one of the available packages, such as *Pi Demo* and click *Import* button.
 3. Imported application packages and included applications will be listed under **Develop > Application Packages** page.